 A Descriptive Report (DR) is required for each hydrographic survey, unless otherwise stated in the Project Instructions.
-The Project Instructions will specify if a DR Memo or DR Summary is acceptable instead of the standard DR. If the DR format is unclear for a survey, contact the HSD/NSD Project Manager or COR.
+The Project Instructions will specify if a DR Summary or DR Memo is acceptable instead of the standard DR. (See Section 8.1.5 for more information on the DR Summary and DR Memo.)
+If the DR format is unclear for a survey, contact the HSD/NSD Project Manager or COR.